opencog/asmoses/README.md

 f(x) = [1, -1]*x + [0, 0.5, 1]
 ```

 is not trivial at all.
-We want to avoid hardwiring anything.
+We want to avoid hard-wiring anything.
 Ideally
 it should be handled as a form of reasoning, surely with some initial
 restrictions or hand-crafted control rules, to avoid utter
 inefficiency, but eventually should be let free.
 That is because the